mimir-org/documents/src/pages/installation-guide.md

 - Datagrip (database management)
 - SQL Server Management Studio

-Of these, you **must** install Docker or equivalent to run the MSSQL database.
+Of these, you **must** install Docker or equivalent to run the MSSQL database (you can also connect it to any mssql database, but this is not covered in this documentation.

-Furthermore, you need to log into the Equinor system to acquire a Docker license.
-This can be done at https://connectit.equinor.com/.
-Then, go to https://accessit.equinor.com through a browser via ConnectIT.
-You must also request access to Outlook and your own email to achieve this, plus the developer course that you must take once a year.

 ## Where Can I Find the Code?